SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-15-fda-covid-boosters-jnj-mixmatch.md

 even fully approved.
 They could move as soon as Moderna and J&amp;J are fully approved.
 So that's a potential shortcut, maybe?)

+There was even some discussion of lowering the age at which people can ask for a booster without complicating conditions from 65 to 40!
+At that point&hellip; come on, just give everybody a booster, I say.

 ## The Weekend Conclusion